Makayla Couture: 2024–present: Canada's Drag Race and breakthrough

 For three consecutive years, Makayla Couture performed at the Wilfrid Laurier University since 2022.
 She was also included in the Lavender Wild lineup, located in music venue History.
 The concert occurred on August 24, 2024, that featured American singers Slayyyter and Rebecca Black.
 Later on, the drag performer sooner made her first film appearance for documentary Any Other Way: The Jackie Shane Story (2024), alongside American actress Sandra Caldwell.
 She depicted as the younger self of prominent soul singer Jackie Shane in rotoscoped footage.

 Makayla Couture was announced to be competing in the fifth season of Canada's Drag Race, becoming the first makeover special guest to later appear as a contestant from the Drag Race franchise on October 23, 2024.
-In the premiere episode, her and alongside the ten contestants performed "Go Off Queen" which impressed the judges but was ultimately placed in the top two.
+In the premiere episode, she and her the ten competitors performed "Go Off Queen" (featuring series host Brooke Lynn Hytes) which impressed the judges but was ultimately placed in the top two.
 Makayla Couture soon won the 1990s–inspired girl group challenge on episode five; the song "Not" features singer Simone Denny.
 Afterwards, she portrayed American media proprietor Oprah Winfrey for the Snatch Game challenge and struggled for being "too simple and secretive."
-The drag performer again fell out short in an improv challenge where she attend a talk show hosted by Brad Goreski.
+The drag performer again fell out short in an improv challenge where she attend a talk show hosted by former judge Brad Goreski.
 Both tasks caused Makayla Couture to be nearly eliminated twice but remained safe in two lip-sync contests against Perla and Uma Gahd.

 Eventually, she finished the season as a runner-up behind winner The Virgo Queen, after lip-syncing to "From This Moment On" (1998) by singer and songwriter Shania Twain.
 Kevin O'Keeffe of Xtra Magazine commented she had been "rollercoaster of a time" and could soon have a "great deal of potential for a future [Drag Race spin-off] run as she continues to mature and develop".

 Personal life

-Walker is a transgender woman and uses she/her pronouns; her drag persona is based in Toronto.
-After appearing on Canada's Drag Race, Walker joined the House of Couture led by her drag mother Icesis Couture along with her drag sister Kimmy Couture, whom also competed in the same series.
-Walker is of Jamaican descent.
+Based in Toronto, Walker is a trans woman and uses the pronouns she/her.
+She is of Jamaican descent.

+After appearing on Canada's Drag Race, Makayla Couture joined the House of Couture led by her drag mother Icesis Couture along with her drag sister Kimmy Couture, who also competed in the same series.